AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/sftp.md

 ## Create a connection

 A connection specifies a source and contains your credentials for that source.
-Only one connection as it can be used to create multiple dataflows to bring in different data.
+Only one connection is required as it can be used to create multiple dataflows to bring in different data.

 ### Create an SFTP connection using basic authentication